Kian-o/Kian-o/README.md

 - 👋 Hi, I’m @Kian-o
 - 👀 I’m interested in ...
 Cybersecurity, Cloud environments, Kali Linux, Python
 - 🌱 I’m currently learning ...
-Kali Linux & Python
+PowerShell/.NET & Python
 - 💞️ I’m looking to collaborate on ... coding in Python for data analytics and cybersecurity.
 - 📫 How to reach me ... oreillym151@gmail.com